2 registered (2 invisible),

 She was my biological mother, therefore, her lawful, spiritual ownership of me was assumed.
 A bad habit of hers, not noticing the tiger cub was growing, growing the whole time.

-I gave her everything I had, knowing she would remain the only one knowledgeable of my early years and the truth of Ray's treatment of me.
-How can God be good when innocent babes are placed in the hands of women.
+I gave her everything I had, knowing she would remain the only one knowledgeable of my early years.

 In the breakfast nook of Elise’s kitchen, Elise’s back is proof, in the flesh, she was born to be attractive, regardless, it could never be matched, the slope of her shoulders, the downward tilt of her head.
 I expect her to run a hand over her face.